thomasdevisser/achilles/README.md

 When you edit Global Styles the changes are saved to a custom post with post type wp_global_styles.
 This will save a JSON object with all updated values.
 If you change something in theme.json, but there's also a changed value in Global Styles, that will be used.
 You can reset your Global Styles from the menu in the Site Editor.

+### Custom Template Names

+Custom templates are not automatically given a name by WordPress.
+Because the others are, you need to add the custom templates and template parts to your theme.json (use the theme.json in this theme as a reference).

 ## Some references I have to read later

 - https://css-tricks.com/fluid-typography-wordpress-block-theme